mhauri/blogposts/proper-magento2-composer-setup/item.md

 If you want to be smarter, you could use a tool called [symlinker-pro](https://github.com/staempfli/symlinker-pro) for adding your symlinks after `composer install/update`.
 Using this tool has following advantages:

 * Symlinks configuration centralized in one file
-* Possible to overwritte Magento default config files with your project specific configuration.
+* Possible to overwrite Magento default config files with your project specific configuration.
 For example:
 	*  `magento/dev/integration/phpunit.xml`
 	*  `magento/dev/unit/phpunit.xml`
 	*  `magento/dev/tools/grunt/configs/themes.js`